RachidaSK/states-rebuilder-examples/001-future_counter_with_error/README.md

 # Service
-The role of the `CounterService` class is to instantiate the counter (usually via the repository) and define the user cases to be used by the user interface.
+The role of the `CounterService` class is to instantiate the counter (usually via the repository) and define the use cases to be used by the user interface.

 ```dart